-If you work on behalf of a provider (e.g., you work for a provider’s practice, a marketing firm, etc.), you can became an authorized representive.
+If you work on behalf of a provider (e.g., you work for a provider’s practice), you can became an authorized representive.
 You can register for your own Healthgrades account and request authorization from the provider so you can update the provider’s profile on his/her behalf.

 The difference between total expected reimbursement and total direct costs.
 Represents the net reimbursement you expect to receive for patient visits after taking into account costs for providing patient care.

 A designated group (about 5%) of individuals and their household members in your CRM database who are never contacted as part of marketing campaigns.
 The control group behavior is compared to the response activity of a contacted audience to determine incremental ROI.

 A channel where the medium for distributing the marketing message is mail.

 A channel where the medium for distributing the marketing message is online Google display ads.
 These ads display to individuals navigating the web, not necessarily searching for services similar to yours.